Short-term effects of alcohol consumption: Gastrointestinal effects

 Alcohol can cause nausea and vomiting in sufficiently high amounts (varying by person).
 Alcohol stimulates gastric juice production, even when food is not present, and as a result, its consumption stimulates acidic secretions normally intended to digest protein molecules.
 Consequently, the excess acidity may harm the inner lining of the stomach.
 The stomach lining is normally protected by a mucosal layer that prevents the stomach from, essentially, digesting itself.
 However, in patients who have a peptic ulcer disease (PUD), this mucosal layer is broken down.
 PUD is commonly associated with the bacteria Helicobacter pylori, which secretes a toxin that weakens the mucosal wall, allowing acid and protein enzymes to penetrate the weakened barrier.
-Because alcohol stimulates the stomach to secrete acid, a person with PUD should avoid drinking alcohol on an empty stomach.
+Because alcohol stimulates the stomach to secrete acid, a person with PUD should avoid drinking alcohol on an empty stomach (fasting).
 Drinking alcohol causes more acid release, which further damages the already-weakened stomach wall.
 Complications of this disease could include a burning pain in the abdomen, bloating and in severe cases, the presence of dark black stools indicate internal bleeding.
 A person who drinks alcohol regularly is strongly advised to reduce their intake to prevent PUD aggravation.

 Ingestion of alcohol can initiate systemic pro-inflammatory changes through two intestinal routes: (1) altering intestinal microbiota composition (dysbiosis), which increases lipopolysaccharide (LPS) release, and (2) degrading intestinal mucosal barrier integrity – thus allowing LPS to enter the circulatory system.
 The major portion of the blood supply to the liver is provided by the portal vein.
 Therefore, while the liver is continuously fed nutrients from the intestine, it is also exposed to any bacteria and/or bacterial derivatives that breach the intestinal mucosal barrier.
 Consequently, LPS levels increase in the portal vein, liver and systemic circulation after alcohol intake.
 Immune cells in the liver respond to LPS with the production of reactive oxygen species, leukotrienes, chemokines and cytokines.
 These factors promote tissue inflammation and contribute to organ pathology.